AdobeDocs/analytics-platform.en/help/components/use-components-in-workspace.md

      ![drop multiple filters in the drop zone](assets/filter-dropzone-multiple.png)

      This creates a drop-down menu, which allows users of the panel to choose the filter they want to apply.
+Users can choose to apply multiple filters to a single freeform table.
+The freeform table is filtered to include any of the selected filters.
 The drop-down menu contains a [!UICONTROL **No filter**] option that users can select, which leaves the panel unfiltered.

      You can select the (x) to remove any option from the drop-down menu.
 If you remove the [!UICONTROL **No filter**] option, then a filter is required.